 There are many variations in the creation accounts.
 Regardless, the different versions introduce key characters import to Marshallese cosmology.
+The following information is a compilation of previous researchers works in oral histories.

 According to Erdland's sources the Ralik version of creation begins with a being Lowa (or Loa) who lived on the sea, which was bounded by an extensive, low table reef in the south and a swamp in the north.
 Lowa spoke to the sea, 'See your island reef' and the reef formation appearead.
 The he said, 'See your sand', and the earth appeared on the reef.
 Again he spoke: 'See your plants', and plants were growing.
 Again he spoke, 'See your birds', and they appeared.
 One of the birds, a white gull, flew up and, while circling, spread out the sky, like a spider weaving its web between two bushes.
 When Lowa finally said: 'See your human beings' four human beings appeared, one in each direction: Irojrilik, in the west); (LoKomraan) Lakameran (Daymaker) in the east; (Lorak) Rerek in the south, Lajiminanmen (Lajbuineamuen or Lalikian) in the north.